 Among the most devastating truck collisions are underride accidents, which can leave victims in catastrophic situations.
 If you or someone you know was harmed in an underride truck accident, you may have legal recourse, but it’s critical to hire an experienced attorney.

-At Jurewitz Law Group, our caring legal team has recovered millions in compensation for truck accident victims.
+At Jurewitz Law Group Injury & Accident Lawyers, our caring legal team has recovered millions in compensation for truck accident injury claims in Carlsbad.
 We understand that a truck accident can completely upend your life, and we will work tirelessly to secure the compensation you deserve.
-To get started with a free case evaluation, contact us today at (760) 585-4640.
+Contact us today at (760) 585-4640 to get started with a free case evaluation.

 What Is an Underride Accident?